ruby-cute/ruby-cute/examples/g5k-tutorial.md

 ## Running NAS benchmarks in Grid'5000: getting acquainted with parallel command execution

-In this experiment, we will run the NAS benchmark in Grid'5000.
+In this experiment, we will run the NAS benchmark in Grid'5000 and we will script a scalability test for one of the benchmarks.
 This experiment has the following requirements:

 - 4 or 2 nodes from any Grid'5000 sites
 - Use of standard environment (no deploy)
 - NAS MPI behchmark
 - A MPI runtime (OpenMPI or MPICH)

+If you have not created a directory for the tutorial, create it and execute the `pry` console from there:

+    $ mkdir ruby-cute-tutorial
+    $ cd ruby-cute-tutorial
+    $ cute

 First, let's find the necessary nodes for our experiment.
 As resources in Grid'5000 could be very busy, we are going to script a loop that will explore all Grid'5000 sites and find the first site that can provide us with the required nodes.